ElisaHofmann/fakenews/README.md

 We use the fifth installment of the nela-gt dataset (nela-gt-2022).
 The dataset labels_all_2022.csv is stored in this repository.
 The used stratified subset of the data is available upon request.

-This project was developed by the following team:
+This project was developed by the following team: Dr. Elisa Hofmann, Amer Osmanovic, Ronny Storch
-Dr. Elisa Hofmann
-Amer Osmanovic
-Ronny Storch

 Mentor: Sarah Le Net